growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 ## Set browsing permissions for pages

-After the group is created, set the view / edit authority on the page.
+After the group is created, set the view / edit authority to the page.

 In the page edit mode, set "Only inside the group" as shown in the image below.